Search Results

 SOWK 2120 RACE, CLASS AND GENDER IN THE UNITED STATES (3 credits)

 This course examines the effects of race, class, and gender on social policy and social injustice.
-The focus is on how institutional manifestations of racism, classism, and sexism, and how these are interconnected and are mutually reinforcing.
-The consequences of institutionalized oppressions are examined at the individual, group, family, and societal levels.
+The focus is on how institutional oppression of racism, classism, and sexism are interconnected and are mutually reinforcing.
+The consequences of institutionalized oppression are examined at the individual, family, group, organization, community, and societal levels.

 Distribution: U.S. Diversity General Education course